-- Higher ed professorships that provide “recognition and prestige” to raise an educator’s profile in the field as well as professional development funding that gives “flexibility and support rarely available to new faculty members.”
+Professorship support: provides “recognition and prestige” to raise an educator’s profile in the field as well as professional development funding that gives “flexibility and support rarely available to new faculty members.”

-First in line to receive funding for the CBL scholarships are 13 pre-selected universities, with additional institutions sometimes receiving invitations to apply.
+The CBL scholarships prioritize 13 pre-selected universities; however, additional institutions are sometimes invited to apply.
 All others should review the CBL application page for information about the inquiry and application process and deadlines.
-In terms of applying for funding, keep in mind that grants are awarded to educational institutions, not directly to individuals.
-Faculty awardees must be U.S. citizens or permanent residents, while students need to be U.S. citizens to be eligible.
-The social sciences and medical fields are not eligible for funding, but the foundation does prefer “Catholic Institutions with strong science programs,” as well as support for “the physical science and engineering fields in which women are the most underrepresented, e.g., physics, computer science, mathematics, electrical engineering, mechanical engineering, etc.”
+In terms of applying for funding, grantseekers should keep in mind that grants are awarded to educational institutions, not directly to individuals.
+Faculty awardees must be U.S. citizens or permanent residents, and students need to be U.S. citizens to be eligible.
+The social sciences and medical fields are not eligible for funding, but the foundation does encourage applications from “Catholic Institutions with strong science programs,” and “preference is given for support of women in the physical science and engineering fields in which women are the least well represented.”

 Separately, some past grants support leadership programs for women in the STEM fields.
 To begin a Higher Education application, the foundation notes that “prospective grantees often begin the process with an email or phone call to the director of the appropriate program.”
 The program director may then request a letter of inquiry, which can be submitted year-round and will be reviewed before the foundation extends an invitation to submit a full proposal.

 Beyond direct support for education and training programs, the foundation also funds an “Asian Studies and the Environment” initiative that “aspires to encourage innovative approaches to Asian studies teaching and research at the undergraduate level through the lens of the environment and sustainable development.”
 Applications for this program are by invitation only.
 Past grantees typically received either $50,000 or $400,000, though some have been significantly higher.